Your Reputation Precedes You Meaning

 Origin of Your Reputation Precedes You

-It became popular in the latter half of the 1900s.
-It can imply either a negative or positive connotation.
+This phrase became popular in the latter half of the 1900s.
+It can have a negative or positive connotation.

 Examples of Your Reputation Precedes You

 A man is introducing his best friend to his other friend, Kira.

 Dan: Kira, this is my best friend, Patrick.

 Kira: Hi, Patrick, it’s nice to finally meet you.